 Enterprise Resource Planning systems, or ERP, streamline business processes by integrating the routine management of multiple departments into one software system.
 Large companies that need to manage their finances, supply chain management, customer service, and human resources often want to do so in a single centralized, integrated solution.
-Therefore, these companies turn to ERP integration.
+Therefore, these companies turn to ERP software integration.

 ERP systems are in high demand because of their ability to communicate with existing business software.
 However, such integrations are often complex and costly, no matter if the system is an on-premise solution or a cloud-based ERP.
 Business owners need to be aware of common pitfalls of ERP integrations while weighing the different options.